Posted in Personal Injury on April 11, 2017

 To successfully prove a slip and fall claim, the injured individual must demonstrate the business or organization did not take the necessary steps to ensure a safe environment.
 In the case of a slip and fall claim, proving a claim requires evidence, witnesses, and records of the incident.
 It can be difficult at times.

 Should you have been injured during a slip and fall incident, you are entitled to damages as a result.
-First off, your damages will include pain and suffering, bills for any medical treatments – past, present, and future – and potential lost wages missed due to your injury.
+Your damages will include pain and suffering, bills for any medical treatments – past, present, and future – and potential lost wages missed due to your injury.
 In addition, your spouse may file for damages based on lost support or services suffering due to the injuries.

 For more information on slip and fall lawsuits, or to schedule a consultation visit, contact McGillberry and Shirer, LLP.
 You can reach our offices by calling (972)392-1225.